VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 *Unit* &rarr; *Smoke* &rarr; *Sanity* &rarr; *Regression*.

-All tests are being executed in this order by default:
+All tests are currently being executed in this order by default:
 - On GitHub pushes
-- After Docker container startup and before server startup
+- After Docker container startup and before the server is started

-Common route calls exist between sanity & regression layers but execution through FastApi TestClient is very performant, so there is no need for design with a more complex solution like caching, in this case.
+Common route calls exist between sanity & regression layers, but execution through FastApi TestClient is very performant, so there is no need for caching.
 Merging these 2 layers would also be a valid approach.